data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Dimensional Model - Loading a Dimension from the Persistent Staging Area.md

 If the History Area processing take a fair amount of time, uses a lot of cache and/or cannot be configured to use dynamic/persistent caching it is probably better to load from the STG directly.
 If the ETL tool does not have adequate caching options (update and persist cache in memory) it is probably better to load from STG.
 In very specific situations related to messaging or Change Data Capture it may be possible that changes arrive very late from the operational system.
 This can happen if for instance an ETL process which reads information is paused for a number of days after which it receives all the changes that have occurred from that point onwards.
 These records may precede the Dimension load window (control date) at this point and will not be automatically be loaded.
 There is no easy method of handling this specific kind of late arriving information but alternatives include removing and reloading a small selection of the target table.
 Care has to be taken to correctly manage the fact table keys in this case.
-An alternative solution to the above situation is to extend the example selection query with a comparison of the already processed Module Instance IDs from the OMD_SOURCE_CONTROL table.
-The proposed logic would be: select all records from the HSTG tables where the OMD_INSERT_DATETIME is greater than the control date or any Module Instance IDs that are not already present in the OMD_SOURCE_CONTROL table but are greater than the earliest available control date.
+An alternative solution to the above situation is to extend the example selection query with a comparison of the already processed Module Instance IDs from the SOURCE_CONTROL table.
+The proposed logic would be: select all records from the HSTG tables where the INSERT_DATETIME is greater than the control date or any Module Instance IDs that are not already present in the SOURCE_CONTROL table but are greater than the earliest available control date.
-During the designated recovery (rollback) process the OMD_SOURCE_CONTROL table must be rolled back as well.
+During the designated recovery (rollback) process the SOURCE_CONTROL table must be rolled back as well.
 Known uses
 None.